School and Camp Programs

 Students working on project

-The Morgan Library & Museum is pleased to welcome student groups back to our campus!
-Please visit us on Explorable Places to view our current offerings and schedule your visit.
+The Morgan Library & Museum is pleased to welcome student and camp groups!
+Please visit us on Explorable Places to view our current offerings and schedule your field trip.

 Book Here